wux4an/dream/docs/reference/architecture.md

 - **Custom response helpers** - Write functions that return Response

 Dream doesn't lock you in.
 Extend as needed.

+## API Stability

+Dream is currently in pre-1.0 development.
+Nothing is considered stable yet, and the API may change between versions.

+### Versioning Policy

+- **0.x.x versions:** May have breaking changes.
+Use semantic versioning, but breaking changes are allowed in minor versions during pre-1.0 development.
+- **1.0.0 and later:** Will follow semantic versioning strictly.
+Breaking changes only in major versions.

+### What's Unlikely to Change

+While nothing is guaranteed until 1.0.0, these core components are unlikely to change significantly:

+- **Context system:** The pattern of per-request context passed to controllers
+- **Services pattern:** Application-level dependencies injected via Services
+- **Request/Response types:** Core HTTP request and response structures
+- **Router:** Route matching and middleware chaining patterns

+These form the foundation of Dream's architecture and changing them would require significant refactoring of existing applications.

+### What May Change

+Everything else is subject to change based on feedback and real-world usage:

+- Function names and signatures
+- Error types and handling
+- Response builders
+- Parameter validation APIs
+- Module APIs
+- Server configuration options

+### Upgrading Between Versions

+When upgrading between 0.x.x versions:
+- Review the [CHANGELOG](../CHANGELOG.md) for breaking changes
+- Test your application thoroughly
+- Update code to match new APIs as needed

+We aim to minimize breaking changes, but during pre-1.0 development, we prioritize getting the API right over maintaining backward compatibility.

 ## Further Reading